 These questions need to be addressed and settled before the first spade of dirt is turned, as a mistake in any of these five areas can produce an arena that does not meet your specific needs, can be dangerous for both horse and rider, and create undue expense if it has to be corrected afterward.

-SUB-BASE: Red Georgia clay makes the finest base in the country.
+Red Georgia clay makes the finest base in the country.
 It compacts extremely well and does not retain water as topsoil does.
 This clay has been exported out of state to build arenas due to its outstanding consistency.
 Some equestrian manuals will advise you to put 6 inches of crushed stone down as a base before application of manufactured sand.
 This is necessary in states that do not have material to make a strong sub-base.
 Many northern states only have topsoil to work with, which is a negative in the base as it holds water and will not become firm.
 Should you want to place crushed stone under your footing, you will need to have a fabric barrier placed between this stone and the manufactured sand.
 Otherwise, over a period of time the stone will work its way up to the top and you will be riding on 1 ½” hard rock.
 Preferably having the base laser graded will ensure a smooth riding surface and minimal puddling.
 The base should be built with a crown running down the center line, falling 1 1/4% to the outside.
 Thereby you will be riding on the same level from one end of the arena to the other.

 Manufactured sand, sometimes identified as rock-dust, M-10’s or 810’s, is the gray sand present at most large equestrian parks.
 Unlike river sand, it binds together providing a cohesion and firmness dressage and jumping require.
 It also drains very fast, allowing you to resume riding soon after a rain.
 It is used in approximately 90% of the arenas in Georgia.
 Four inches is the standard application.

-Additional products—like ground rubber or fiber—can be added to the topping by applying 1-1 ½” of river sand upon the manufactured sand base, and then mixing the added topping into the river sand.
+Additional products like ground rubber or fiber can be added to the topping by applying 1-1 ½” of river sand upon the manufactured sand base, and then mixing the added topping into the river sand.
 Again, laser grading the footing material will provide a uniform depth of footing and a smooth riding surface.